Representations of Solvable Subgroups of PSL(3,C): Introduction

-The paper is organized as follows: In Section \ref{sec_background} we give a brief background necessary for the next sections, we also summarized the needed results from the fist part \cite{solv_dynamics}.
-In Section \ref{sec_representation}, we give a full description of the representation of upper triangular discrete triangular subgroups of $\PSL$, we first deal with the case in which the parabolic part is commutative and then, when it is not commutative.
+The paper is organized as follows: In Section \ref{sec_background} we present a brief background necessary for the next sections, we also summarize the necessary results from \cite{toledo2021dynamics}.
+In Section \ref{sec_representation}, we state and prove the technical results describing or dismissing combinations of parabolic and loxodromic elements.
+These results together provide a full description of the representation of upper triangular discrete triangular subgroups of $\PSL$.
+Finally, in Section \ref{sec:proofs}, we prove the main theorems.